-The tables below set forth certain 2000 year-end information regarding the stock options granted pursuant to the 1995 Stock Option Program, the 1997 Stock Option Program and the 1998 Stock Option Program, respectively, to the Named Executive Officers.
+The tables below set forth certain 2001 year-end information regarding the stock options granted pursuant to the Company's 1997 Stock Option Program and its 1998 Stock Option Program to the Named Executive Officers.

-The Named Executive Officers listed in the following two tables received (i) three option grants on March 19, 1995, each at a different exercise price, pursuant to the Company's 1995 Stock Option Program approved by the stockholders on May 19, 1995; and (ii) three option grants on November 13, 1997, each at a different exercise price, pursuant to the Company's 1997 Stock Option Program approved by the stockholders on May 21, 1998.
+The Named Executive Officers listed in the following table received three option grants on November 13, 1997, each at a different exercise price, pursuant to the Company's 1997 Stock Option Program approved by the stockholders on May 21, 1998.
 The options are fully vested.
 Each plan provides that the right to exercise any option expires and terminates immediately if the recipient is terminated from the Company's services for cause or voluntarily leaves the Company.
 If a recipient leaves the Company for any reason other than termination for cause or voluntary termination, options may be exercised by that recipient for 30 months from the date of termination.
 If the recipient fails to comply with a confidentiality and non-competition agreement following termination of employment, his options terminate immediately.
 The Stock Option Committee, in its discretion, may extend the exercise period of options granted to a recipient whose employment with the Company has terminated beyond the time prescribed by the applicable option plan.